Help us raise money to find a cure for ALS!

 Scooter is blessed with countless family and friends to support him through his ALS journey.
 We are eternally grateful for your contribution to reaching our fundraising goal in support of Scooter and his family.
 Due to COVID-19, it is more critical than ever to support the ALSAWPA so that they can continue their vital services for families who have beeb impacted by ALS.

 In 2019, we were overwhelmed by your support as we raised $15,000 in just six week's time!
 As a result, Lindsay accepted the honor of Rookie of the Year on behalf of Team Scooter's Bunch at the ALSAWPA Holiday brunch in December.
-We hope you are able to join us for the Walk to Defeat ALS this year.
+We hope you are able to join us for the Walk to Defeat ALS this year--on Zoom!

 Together we can make a difference in the lives of those affected by ALS.
 Our team is committed to raising money to support people in our community with ALS and spread awareness of the urgency of to find treatments and a cure.
 Please consider joining our team in the Walk to Defeat ALS® or choose a team member from the list and donate to our cause.